gopalanvinay/Huffman-Encoding/README.md

 # Huffman-encoding
 HW7 Huffman encoding
-Yilian Liu Q75098
 Vinay Gopalan

-The encoder uses bitio to read characters from files and uses huffman to determine how the characters will be encoded.
+The Encoder uses BitIO's functionality to read characters from files and uses Huffman to determine how the characters should be encoded.
 It then accesses a .comp file and writes into the file.
-The decode also uses the bitio and huffman, and writes into a .comp.palintext file.
+Decode reverses the process and writes into a .comp.palintext file.

 files:	name				raw size	compressed size		match
 	bee_movie			55,339		32,307			yes